shdhumale/siddhuGulpProject/README.md

 # siddhuGulpProject
-This project give you demo of how to use the basic gulpjs file for bundling and creating build
+This project give you demo of how to use the basic gulpjs file for bundling and creating